top of page

 What is Cross Crawl?

-Cross Crawl is a rhythmic movement that involves touching opposite limbs—right hand to left knee, left hand to right knee—much like walking or marching in place.
+Cross Crawl is a rhythmic movement that involves touching opposite limbs, right hand to left knee, left hand to right knee, much like walking or marching in place.
 It mimics the natural movement pattern we use while walking and helps re-integrate the brain and body when that pattern has become disrupted due to stress, trauma, or injury.

 Why Cross Crawl Works

-Moving in a cross-lateral way (right arm/left leg), activates both hemispheres of the brain.
+Moving in a cross-lateral way (right arm/left leg) activates both hemispheres of the brain.

 This has many benefits, including:

-• Rebalance energy flow in the meridians
+• Rebalancing energy flow in the meridians - supports harmony throughout the body’s energy system.

 When To Cross Crawl